 Consider this observation from Viktor Frankl as he reflected upon his Auschwitz imprisonment…

 …it did not really matter what we expected from life, but rather what life expected from us.

 “What is the meaning of life?”
-If you’re living with depression or anxiety, I’m thinking you frequently inquire.
-Perhaps especially these days, as there’s so much cold-hearted meanness sucking us dry.
+If you’re living with a mood or anxiety disorder, I’m thinking you frequently inquire.
+Perhaps especially these days, as there’s so much tension and darkness sucking us dry.

 I encourage you to continue posing the question, and continue your quest for answers.

 Many, many more Chipur mood and anxiety disorder-related articles are waiting for you.
-Have at ’em.
+Have at the titles.